kittenlogic/unsupervised-pleasures/_posts/2020-09-18-queer-ai-ultimate-fantasy-007.md

-Oh, this isnothing specialbut it will make a nice atmosphere.
+Oh, this is nothing special but it will make a nice atmosphere.

 I've never been to a disco before.